mikhanator/iPhone-Blocklist/README.md

 # iPhone-Blocklist
 A list of domains to allow/block that will not break the iPhone and minimise telemetry for general use.
-This isn't for completely privacy but to block minor telemetry missed by bigger lists for Apple use-cases.
+This isn't for complete privacy but to block minor telemetry missed by bigger lists for Apple use-cases.

 This is used in conjuction with NextDNS and the following:
 - NextDNS Ads & Trackers Blocklist